thanos-io/thanos/tutorials/katacoda/thanos/8-prom-operator-demo/intro.md

-# Kubernetes: Seamless Global Thanos Deployment via Prometheus Operator (Sidecar Mode)
+# Kubernetes: Seamless Global Thanos via Prometheus Operator

 TBD

-## Feedback
+### Feedback

-Any feedback?
-Anything obsolete or not working?
+Do you see any bug, typo in the tutorial or you have some feedback for us?
 Let us know on https://github.com/thanos-io/thanos or #thanos slack channel linked on https://thanos.io